cheald/sd-webui-loractl/README.md

 ![](assets/00007-1449410826.png)

-The AT lora is clearly too powerful, so I'll try mixing them together:
+The AT lora is clearly too powerful, so I'll try mixing them together more conservatively:

 ```
 <lora:st4rw4ar5at4t:0.5> <lora:MechanicalBird:0.5> mechanical bird,  st4rw4ar5at4t